Soccer-Leipzig still in the dark over Liverpool game - club

 Germany has banned all arrivals from areas affected by COVID-19 mutations until at least Feb.
 17, with the only exceptions made for German citizens or residents.

+Along with Leipzig, Borussia Moenchengladbach are also weighing their options for the first leg of their tie against Manchester City on Feb.
+24 should the ban be extended.

-Leipzig coach Julian Nagelsmann said on Friday he was not concerned about the game and would wait on final decisions regarding the location.
+Leipzig coach Julian Nagelsmann said on Friday he was not concerned about the game and would wait on final decisions.

 "I talked with (Leipzig managing director) Oliver Mintzlaff a short while ago and there is nothing new at the moment to announce," Nagelsmann told a virtual news conference.